emmanouil-karystinaios/emmanouil-karystinaios.github.io/content/publication/Partitura/index.md

 ---
-title: "Music genre descriptor for classification based on Tonnetz trajectories"
+title: "partitura: A Python Package for Handling Symbolic Musical Data"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here